top of page

 Michele Aikens, CEO

 As a leader, are you open or closed to change and the work of innovation?
-A few weeks ago, I wondered why I was struggling with an exam (yes, I still take tests).
-I'm a pretty good test-taker and know that answers can often be determined by how the question is phrased ("are" implies multiple, "is" implies one for example).
+A few weeks ago, I found myself struggling with an exam (yes, I still take tests).
+I'm usually a good test-taker.
+I know that answers can often be determined by how the question is phrased.
+For example, "are" implies multiple answers, while "is" implies one.
+I had to retake the test twice because I wasn't open to the possibility of more than one answer.

-When we consider the possible answers, unless the question explicitly says, 'multiple choice' or 'select all that apply,' we might assume there is only one correct answer.
-My struggle that day helped me understand that I was failing because I was not open to other possible answers.
-Might you be struggling with an ongoing leadership challenge because you are closed to other possibilities?
+When we consider possible answers, unless the question explicitly states 'multiple choice' or 'select all that apply,' we might assume there is only one correct answer.
+My struggle that day helped me realize that I was failing because I was not open to other possible answers.
+Could you be facing an ongoing leadership challenge because you are closed to other possibilities?

-Here are some questions to help you check your ability to be open to alternative answers to your leadership challenges:
+Here are some questions to help you assess your openness to alternative answers to your leadership challenges:

-· Leadership is not just about plans, but about people.
+• Leadership is not just about plans; it's about people.
 Are you open to those who think differently than you?
-When is the last time you seriously advanced an idea or strategy that came from someone who doesn't think like you?
+When was the last time you seriously advanced an idea or strategy that came from someone who doesn't think like you?

-· What in your 2026 strategic plan looks different than 2025?
-Has your strategy been to keep your head down and not make waves?
-While that plan may seem the safe way to go given the changes we are experiencing, how effective has it been for you?
+• What in your 2026 strategic plan looks different from 2025?
+Has your strategy been to keep your head down and avoid making waves?
+While that approach may seem safe given the changes we are experiencing, how effective has it been for you?

-· Which projects are you so attached to that you are struggling to shift resources away from them?
+• Which projects are you so attached to that you struggle to shift resources away from them?
 Can you identify why a pet project didn't work?
 What will you do differently now?

 Schedule a Table Talk Facilitation For Your Team here